ThirtySomething/Billiard/Readme.md

 The first one, `BilliardBruteForce` will perform a brute force method to solve this puzzle.
 There is a huge amount of permutations for all 15 balls - you need patience and a fast computer.

-The second one, `BilliardClever` will perform a strategic method to solve this puzzle.
-There are much less permutations required because of the strategy.
+The second one, `BilliardStrategy` will follow a strategy to solve this puzzle.
+There are much less permutations required.

 Additional solvers are planned for the various frameworks as mentioned in the `ToDo`-[section](#ToDo) on this page.